bradduthie/blog/_posts/2017-04-02-pointers-in-c-for-scientists.md

 Multi-dimensional arrays in C
 -----------------------------

-Like one-dimenional arrays, there is no built-in way to tell C that we want to make a multi-dimensional array; we need to use pointers.
+Like one-dimensional arrays, there is no built-in way to tell C that we want to make a multi-dimensional array; we need to use pointers.
 Even more complicated, there is also no simple way to tell C which pointers should correspond to which dimensions of our array, so we need to remove